aidianholder/maps/README.md

 - Icons composite on top of PDF/PNG/JPEG/SVG exports
 - **Infowindow editor** — selecting a placed icon opens a slide-up editor with **Title**, **Subhead**, and **Text** fields plus font family, size, and L/C/R alignment controls; content is saved per-icon with the *enter* button and appears as a click-activated slide-up panel at the bottom of HTML exports

+### Overlays Panel
+The **Overlays** panel (toolbar icon to the right of Draw) groups two kinds of map annotations into collapsible submenus:

+- **POIs** — toggle curated groups of points-of-interest (Government, Medical, Education, etc.) drawn from the active style's POI source-layer; each group becomes its own MapLibre layer with a class/subclass filter, and groups persist across base-style switches
+- **Text** — place free-form, geographically-anchored text annotations directly on the map:
+  - Click **"Click map to place text"** to arm placement mode (the cursor changes to a text caret); the next map click drops a left-edge-anchored, editable text element at that location and the mode auto-disarms after one placement
+  - Click any placed text element to select it for editing — typing updates its content in place, and dragging moves it to a new geographic anchor (a short click focuses the text for editing; a real drag relocates it)
+  - Style controls — **font**, **size**, **Bold/Italic/Underline** toggles, **text colour**, an optional **Border** (with its own colour picker), and an optional **Background** (with its own colour picker) — apply to newly placed text and live-update the currently selected element ("arm and place" and "select and edit" both work against the same controls)
+  - The submenu stays open across map clicks made while placing text, so you can place and style several annotations in a row; it only closes via an explicit action — opening another toolbar menu, collapsing the Text submenu header, or the panel's "✕" button
+  - Text overlays are anchored to their geographic coordinate at the **left edge, vertically centred** — like locator labels and icons, they stay pinned to the map as you pan and zoom
+  - Composite on top of PDF/PNG/JPEG/SVG exports via 2D canvas rendering, and are recreated as `maplibregl.Marker` elements (same left-anchored positioning) in HTML exports

 ### Draw Panel
 - Five modes via terra-draw: **Point**, **Line**, **Circle**, **Polygon**, **Select**
 - Independent styling per committed feature — draw a blue polygon, change the style, draw a red polygon; both retain their original colours